-These streets should be designed so that speeds are less than 25 mph so that a bicyclist will feel comfortable nding on the street.
+These streets should be designed so that speeds are less than 25 mph so that a bicyclist

+I fields streets should be designed so unit speets are ress than 25 mpm so units a on-years will feel comfortable riding on the street.
 Pedestrian activity is expected to be high along these streets.
 Buildings should be brought forward to the frontage zone.
 The pedestrian zone throughout these streets are either paved sidewalks adjacent to the street and building.
 Sidewalks should be a minimum of 6 feet.

-The furniture zone can be used for street trees, lighting, bike parking, benches, trash neighborhood street is used for residential purposes.
-The street width should be no more than 20' curb-to-curb These streets should be designed so that speeds are less than

-These street types are found in the village core, center, and edge transect zones.
+The fumiture zone can be used for street trees, lighting, bike parking, benches, trash cans, etc. These street types are found in the village core, center, and edge transect zones.

+William Burgess Small Area Plan Street Design October 19, 2017 Figure 16.
+Typical Street Cross-Sections

+NARBAL COURT DEPARTMENT OF PLANNING AND ECONOMIC OPPORTUNITY